japinli/leetcode/README.md

 [Check If N and Its Double Exist]: ./1346-Check.If.N.and.Its.Double.Exist/
 [How Many Numbers Are Smaller Than the Current Number]: ./1365-How.Many.Numbers.Are.Smaller.Than.the.Current.Number/
 [Create Target Array in the Given Order]: ./1389-Create.Target.Array.in.the.Given.Order/
+[Kids With the Greatest Number of Candies]: ./1431-Kids.With.the.Greatest.Number.of.Candies/